WeiTing1991/myDotfiles/readme.md

 - WezTerm

-  On Windows I use [WezTerm](https://wezfurlong.org/wezterm/) as my terminal with person configurations, which makes it similar to Tumx.
+  On Windows I use [WezTerm](https://wezfurlong.org/wezterm/) as my terminal with person configurations, which makes it similar TUMX.
 It is an amazing GPU terminal emulator for cross-platform system.

 ```bash
 cd ~/.dotfiles/